redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|lifecycle-crd-scaling
 Description|Tests that CNF crd support scale in/out operations.
-First, The test starts getting the current replicaCount (N) of the crd/s with the Pod Under Test.
+First, the test starts getting the current replicaCount (N) of the crd/s with the Pod Under Test.
 Then, it executes the scale-in oc command for (N-1) replicas.
 Lastly, it executes the scale-out oc command, restoring the original replicaCount of the crd/s.
-In case of crd that are managed by HPA the test is changing the min and max value to crd Replica - 1 during scale-in and the original replicaCount again for both min/max during the scale-out stage. lastly its restoring the original min/max replica of the crd/s
+In case of crd that are managed by HPA the test is changing the min and max value to crd Replica - 1 during scale-in and the original replicaCount again for both min/max during the scale-out stage.
+Lastly its restoring the original min/max replica of the crd/s
 Result Type|normative
 Suggested Remediation|Ensure CNF crd/replica sets can scale in/out successfully.
-Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 4.6.20
+Best Practice Reference|https://to-be-done Section 4.6.20
 Exception Process|There is no documented exception process for this.
 Tags|common,lifecycle